KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-api/sudoku.md

 **cclib pending 17**

-The `pending` method returns a complete list of all unsolved puzzles on the asset chain.
+The `pending` method returns a complete list of all unsolved puzzles on the Smart Chain.

 #### Arguments